LeidyGil/leidygil.github.io/SQL_English.md

 -- Exercise
 -- We have a table called 'empleados' and another called 'departamentos'.
--- Using what we have learned, select all employees along with their corresponding departments, including employees who have not yet been assigned to any department.
+-- Using what we have learned, SELECT all employees along with their corresponding departments, including employees who have not yet been assigned to any department.
 -- Both tables have the email column.

 -- | empleados |               | departamentos |